Luka Kyzya: Professional career and experience

-In 1941-1943, he was Commissioner of the guerrilla group.
+In 1941–1943, he was Commissioner of the guerrilla group.

-From 1943-1944, he was commander of the guerrilla group.
+From 1943 to 1944, he was commander of the guerrilla group.

-From 1943-1944, he was Commissioner of the partisan unit.
+From 1943 to 1944, he was Commissioner of the partisan unit.

 In 1944, he worked as Secretary for the underground Rivne Regional Committee of the Communist Party of Ukraine.

-From 1944-1951, he headed the Republican exhibition "Ukraine as partisans against the Nazi invaders."
+In 1944–1951, he headed the Republican exhibition "Ukraine as partisans against the Nazi invaders."

-From 1951-1956, he was Chairman of the Ukrainian Society for Cultural Relations with foreign countries, Associate Professor Taras Shevchenko National University of Kyiv.
+From 1951 to 1956, he was Chairman of the Ukrainian Society for Cultural Relations with foreign countries, Associate Professor Taras Shevchenko National University of Kyiv.

-From 1956-1959 - Deputy Minister of Higher and Secondary Specialized Education of the Ukrainian SSR.
+From 1956 to 1959 - Deputy Minister of Higher and Secondary Specialized Education of the Ukrainian SSR.

-From 1959-1960, he was senior researcher at the Institute of History of the Ukrainian SSR.
+From 1959 to 1960, he was senior researcher at the Institute of History of the Ukrainian SSR.

-From 1960-1961, he headed the Department of International Organizations and was a member of the board of the Soviet Foreign Ministry.
+From 1960 to 1961, he headed the Department of International Organizations and was a member of the board of the Soviet Foreign Ministry.

-On July 29, 1961 and 1964 - he was permanent representative of the Ukrainian Soviet Socialist Republic to the United Nations.
+On July 29, 1961, and 1964 - he was permanent representative of the Ukrainian Soviet Socialist Republic to the United Nations.

-From 1965-1967 - Deputy Minister of Higher and Specialized Secondary Education.
+From 1965 to 1967 - Deputy Minister of Higher and Specialized Secondary Education.

-From 1967-1974, he was senior researcher at the Institute of History of the Ukrainian SSR.
+From 1967 to 1974, he was senior researcher at the Institute of History of the Ukrainian SSR.